verygoodsecurity/react-native-vgscollect-ios-demo/README.md

 ## VGS Collect iOS SDK - React Native Demo

+> **_NOTE:_** VGS does not support React Native.
 This examples shows how easily you can integrate <a href="https://github.com/verygoodsecurity/vgs-collect-ios">VGS Collect iOS SDK</a> into your React Native application and secure sensitive data with us.

 ## How to run it?